MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 #### Investigation triggers

-- Received a trigger from SIEM, firewall logs or Azure AD
+- Received a trigger from SIEM, firewall logs, or Azure AD
-- Identity Protection Password Spray feature or Risky IP
+- Azure AD Identity Protection Password Spray feature or Risky IP
 - Large number of failed sign-ins (Event ID 411)
 - Spike in Azure AD Connect Health for ADFS
 - Another security incident (for example, phishing)
-- Unexplained activity – Sign-in from unfamiliar location, user getting unexpected MFA prompts
+- Unexplained activity, such as a sign-in from unfamiliar location or a user getting unexpected MFA prompts

 ### Investigation

 - What is being alerted?
 - Can you confirm this is a password spray?
-- Determine timeline for attack
+- Determine timeline for attack.
-- Determine IP address/addresses of the attack
+- Determine the IP address(es) of the attack.
-- Filter successful sign-ins for this time period and IP address, including successful password but failed MFA
+- Filter on successful sign-ins for this time period and IP address, including successful password but failed MFA
 - Check [MFA reporting](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-reporting)
-- Is there anything out of the ordinary on the account, such as new device, new OS, new IP address used.
-Use MCAS or Azure Information Protection to detect suspicious activity
+- Is there anything out of the ordinary on the account, such as new device, new OS, new IP address used?
+Use MCAS or Azure Information Protection to detect suspicious activity.
-- Inform local authorities/third parties for assistance
+- Inform local authorities/third parties for assistance.
-- If compromise suspected check for data exfiltration
+- If you suspect a compromise, check for data exfiltration.
-- Check associated account for suspicious behavior
+- Check associated account for suspicious behavior.
 - Check accounts of anyone working in the same office/delegated access - password hygiene (make sure they are not using the same password as the compromised account)
-- Run ADFS Help
+- Run ADFS help

 #### Mitigations